 As part of our compensation program and in order to maintain appropriate financial incentives, the Company maintains an annual corporate incentive bonus plan in which our named executive officers and other key executives participate.
 Pursuant to the corporate incentive bonus plan, our NEOs and other executives are eligible for cash bonus compensation.
 Under the plan, cash bonuses are determined and paid each fiscal year on a quarterly basis based upon the achievement of certain pre-determined performance metrics.
-Our cash bonus plan is designed to focus our management on achieving key corporate financial objectives, motivate certain desirable behaviors and reward achievement of our key corporate financial objectives and individual goals.
-Under the terms of the cash bonus plan, performance objectives and annual target cash bonus amounts are established for each named executive officer and other executives participating in the plan.
+Our cash bonus plan is designed to focus our management on achieving key corporate financial objectives, motivate certain desirable behaviors and reward achievement of our key corporate financial objectives are established for each named executive officer and other executives participating in the plan.
 In determining the appropriate level of annual target cash bonus for each named executive officer or other executive the Compensation Committee considers information provided through independent, third-party surveys and other information collected from public sources for similar positions at peer companies, relative base salary and bonus amounts for each individual and the recommendations of our Chief Executive Officer.